 Ship loaders are specifically designed machines that are used to effectively load a vessel continuously and are generally employed in all applications where medium to high flow rates are required.

 Ship loaders catering to various capacities and vessel sizes

-TAKRAF ship loaders can be employed across a wide-variety of applications, although they are particularly suited to applications requiring medium to high flow and continuous vessel loading.
+TAKRAF ship loaders can be employed across a wide-variety of applications, although they are particularly suited to applications requiring medium to high flow rates and continuous vessel loading.
 Our loading systems are able to cover a wide-range of flow rates and/or vessel sizes and our typical systems cover the following sizes:

 - Loading capacity: 1,000 t/h to 20,000 t/h

 - Vessel size: 5,000 DWT to 350,000 DWT

 Our loading systems are all specifically designed to our client's unique requirements and incorporate various solutions according to their specific application, including actual site conditions and the minimizing of environmental impact.
 As a result, no loader is the same and each is uniquely designed for purpose.
 Specific requirements often include:

 - Port design